hayeah/react-native-bootcamp-pretraining/index.md

 # iOS

 Your goal is to build a simple app in Xcode.
-First learn the Swift basics:
+First, learn the Swift basics:

 + [Swift 入门教程 - Part 1](http://www.raywenderlich.com/74438/swift-tutorial-a-quick-start)